Babkock/Beatbox/README.md

 ![test](https://raw.githubusercontent.com/Babkock/Beatbox/master/files/PIC1.png)

 Beatbox version 1.6 was originally completed in May 2011.
-Back in those days, I compiled images directly into the binary, for loading them from the virtual file system in RAM. fopen() calls with a "ms0:/" prefix on the file path denotes the PSP's Memory Stick. "ram:/" denotes RAM.
+Back in those days, I compiled images directly into the binary, for loading them from the virtual file system in RAM. `fopen()` calls with a `ms0:/` prefix on the file path denotes the PSP's Memory Stick. `ram:/` denotes RAM.
+The various flash drives for loading firmware and system resources can also be accessed via `flash0:/`, `flash1:/`, and so on.

 ## Original Readme